-The point of this section of the website must be very clear; as good and nice as it is to learn about ADHD, the wonderful “ahaaa…” moments when behaviour or events suddenly make sense, finally you have to do something about it!
+The point of this section of the website must be very clear; as good and nice as it is to learn about ADHD, have the wonderful “ahaaa…” moments when behaviour or events suddenly make sense, at the end of the day, you have to do something about it!

 The sections listed below contain the most important and beneficial things you can do about starting to lead a contented and productive life.
 There are others of course, but these will deliver the the quickest and most sustainable results.